sensu-plugins/documentation/docs/getting_started.md

 **contributor**

-A Github user who has had one or more merges commited to any repo but does not yet have push access to a team.
+A Github user who has had one or more merges committed to any repo but does not yet have push access to a team.